 Less than 140 miles from Mt Whitney you'll find the lowest elevation in North America: Badwater.
 Covering almost 200 square miles of Death Valley National Park, Badwater is one of the world's largest salt flats.
 Once a prehistoric lake, this arid spot now sits at an elevation of 282 feet below sea level.
 Death Valley also holds the unenviable record of being the hottest place in the USA, with the temperature at Furnace Creek hitting an excruciating 134 degrees Fahrenheit on July 10, 1913.

-Here's some more hot stuff for you: Hawai’i Volcanoes National Park on the Big Island of Hawai'i protects what was the world's longest running continuous volcanic eruption since 1983 – it flowed for over 10,000 days until May 2018.
-The wonders of the lava lake and glowing flows might have stopped for now, but there's still plenty of otherworldly sights in this unique environment.
-You can see what the volcano is doing at the National Park Service's web site.
+Here's some more hot stuff for you: Hawai’i Volcanoes National Park on the Big Island of Hawai'i protects what was the world's longest-running continuous volcanic eruption since 1983 – it flowed for over 10,000 days until May 2018.
+The wonders of the lava lake and glowing flows might have stopped for now, but there are still plenty of otherworldly sights in this unique environment.
+You can see what the volcano is doing on the National Park Service's website.

 Otherwise, if going deep into the bowels of the earth is what fascinates you most, hit the road to Grand Canyon National Park.
 Though not North America's deepest canyon, it's the longest, winding for more than 275 miles along the Colorado River.
 Peering down into the canyon's pastel-painted depths at sunset from more than a mile high atop the rim is a view that's hard to beat.